YASHWINISEC/19AI307_JAVA/Module-01/DAY-1/README.md

 # Ex.No:1(A) CLASS & OBJECTS

 ## AIM:
-To create a class named 'Student' with String variable 'name' and String variable 'address'.
+To create a class named 'Clock' with Integer variable Hour, Mins and Secs.

 ## ALGORITHM :
 1. Start the program.
-2. Define a class named 'Student'
+2. Define a class named 'Clock'.
-3. Declare a String variable 'name' and initialize it with the value "John"
+3. Declare a Integer variable 'Hours'.
-4. Declare a String variable 'address' and initialize it with the value "Chennai"
+4. Declare a Integer variable 'Mins'.
+5. Declare a Integer variable 'Secs'.
-5. Define a class named 'Test'
+6. Define a class named 'Test'.
-6. Define the 'main' method within the 'Test' class
+7. Define the 'main' method within the 'Test' class.
-7. Create an object 'obj' of the 'Student' class
+9. Create an object 'obj' of the 'Clock' class.
-8. Print the value of 'name' and 'address' variables of the 'obj' object
+10. Get the input from the user.
+11. Print the program.
-9. End
+12. End